-- Wednesday, December 5, 2018 will be included in the rescission period for refinance transactions.
+- Monday, February 18, 2019 cannot be included in the rescission period for refinance transactions.

-- Wednesday, December 5, 2018 will be included in the seven (7) business day waiting period between the date the initial Loan Estimate (LE) was provided to the borrower and the consummation of the loan
+- Monday February 18, 2019 cannot be included in the seven (7) business day waiting period between the date the initial Loan Estimate (LE) was provided to the borrower and the consummation of the loan

-- When re-disclosure of the LE is required, Wednesday, December 5, 2018 will be included in the four (4) business day waiting period between the date the revised LE was provided to the borrower and the consummation of the loan.
+- When re-disclosure of the LE is required, Monday, February 18, 2019 cannot be included in the four (4) business day waiting period between the date the revised LE was provided to the borrower and the consummation of the loan.

-- When re-disclosure of the Closing Disclosure (CD) is required, Wednesday, December 5, 2018 will be included in the three (3) business day waiting period between the date the revised CD was provided to the borrower and the consummation of the loan.
+- When re-disclosure of the CD is required, Monday, February 18, 2019 cannot be included in the three (3) business day waiting period between the date the revised CD was provided to the borrower and the consummation of the loan.

 Issues related to locks should be sent via email to firstname.lastname@example.org.